Cantique de Jean Racine: Text and music

 The French text, "Verbe égal au Très-Haut" (Word, one with the Highest), was written by Jean Racine and published in 1688 in Hymnes traduites du Bréviaire romain.
 It is a paraphrase of a pseudo-ambrosian hymn for Tuesday matins from the breviary, Consors paterni luminis.
 Fauré named his composition after Racine, not after the Latin original, possibly because he preferred the "elegant and rather florid" French text.

-The music is in D-flat major, in common time, marked Andante.
+The music is in D♭ major, in common time, marked Andante.
 The instrumental introduction contains three elements: a calm melody imitated by the voices, a similarly calm bass, and a flowing inner part in ceaseless triplets.
 The voices enter one after the other, beginning with the lowest, each presenting half a line of text, while the lower voices accompany in homophony.
 The second stanza is separated from the first by a short interlude similar to the introduction, while the third and final stanza follows immediately in the way of a reprise.
 The writing for the voices has been described as at the same time transparent and well balanced" ("zugleich durchlässig wie klanglich ausgewogen").
 Models such as Mendelssohn and Gounod show, but also a personal style.
 Zachary Gates notes in a paper dedicated to the work: "The long sweeping melodies and strong melodic and harmonic appoggiaturas in Cantique are a testament to the Romantic side of the piece, but there is a definite contemporary tint to what he's writing, hidden in very minute and well-justified atonal note choices in the harmonic structure and melody.
 After ten years of training at the school focused on liturgy, Fauré was able to set "the inspiring text with a gorgeously restrained and respectful charm".

 Cantique de Jean Racine already showed traits of his later Requiem, which Fauré composed in 1887, such as "dignity and refined simplicity" (Würde und die vollendete Einfachheit).
 Both works have often been performed together in concerts and recordings.